 The city of Hiroshima estimated that upwards of 200,000 people were killed in connection with the bombing, and largely due to a deadly combination of radiation poisoning and a lack of medical resources because the bomb detonated directly over a city hospital, killing a huge portion of its local doctors and supplies.

 The events in Hiroshima that August day changed the world.
 Ninety percent of the city of Hiroshima was flattened, 80,000 people and counting were dead, and within days the emperor of Japan announced an unconditional surrender.

 World War II came to a close and the whole of the globe was introduced to a terrifying new form of destruction.

-Next, learn about Tsutomu Yamaguchi, the man who survived both atomic bombs.
-Then, read why the Nagasaki bomb almost wasn’t dropped.
+After this look at the atomic bomb shadows left in Hiroshima, read about Tsutomu Yamaguchi, the man who survived both atomic bombs.
+Then, learn why the Nagasaki almost wasn’t bombed.